AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 * Makes *enhanced* Morale Saves as long as their Master lives.
 * Prone to getting overly attached to the nearest source of mystical maleficence.
-* Fiercly devoted right up until they become sniveling cowards when faced with immediate threats.
+* Fiercely devoted right up until they become sniveling cowards when faced with immediate threats.

 **Wants:** To serve a worthy master, but is willing to settle for almost anything.